Placerville Wrongful Death Lawyer

 - Offer to go along when funeral and burial arrangements are being made.
-This can be one of the most difficult times a grieving person may face.
-Having someone else along is comforting.
+This can be one of the most challenging times a grieving person may face, and having someone else along is comforting.

 - Don't neglect the family after the funeral and burial.
 People can grieve for a long time.
 Calling and visiting and continued offers of help are appreciated.

 Wrongful death results from negligence or misconduct.
-The loss of a family member can occur in several different ways.
-All of them fall under personal injury law.
+The loss of a family member can occur in several different ways, all of which fall under personal injury law.
 Some of the most common causes of wrongful death are:

 - Motor vehicle accidents can be caused by a drunk or drugged driver, distraction, traffic infraction, or other reasons.

 - Truck crashes are especially dangerous because of the size and weight of the vehicle.
 Underride/override accidents, jackknifing, and rollovers cause many fatalities.

 - Farm machinery fatalities can be caused by rollovers or moving equipment on a public road and for many other reasons.

 - Motorcycle accident fatalities are often caused by motorists who turn in front of them or speed through a traffic light.

 - Amusement park deaths occur due to poor maintenance, tainted food, safety hazards, and other problems.

 - Bicycle or scooter accidents are common and often result in fatalities because of their lack of personal protection.

 - Aviation mishaps can occur due to a lack of maintenance or inadequate aviator training and experience.

-- Dog bites cause many fatalities every year and occur because the animal was not properly restrained or controlled.
+- Dog bites cause many fatalities yearly and occur because the animal is not adequately restrained or controlled.

 - Defective products such as furniture that tips over, dangerous automobile parts, and others can contribute to an untimely death.

-- Medical malpractice may include wrong diagnosis, pharmaceutical error, surgical mistake, wrong treatment, and others.
+- Medical malpractice may include wrong diagnosis, pharmaceutical errors, surgical mistakes, wrong treatment, and others.